 When you log in, I will also set up several cookies to save your login information and your screen display choices.
 Login cookies last for two days, and screen options cookies last for a year.
 If you select “Remember Me”, your login will persist for two weeks.
 If you log out of your account, the login cookies will be removed.

 If you edit or publish an article, an additional cookie will be saved in your browser.
 This cookie includes no personal data and simply indicates the post ID of the article you just edited.
 It expires after 1 day.

-THA secures your personal information from unauthorized access, use or disclosure.
-THA secures the personally identifiable information you provide on computer servers in a controlled, secure environment, protected from unauthorized access, use or disclosure.
+I secure your personal information from unauthorized access, use or disclosure.
+I secure the personally identifiable information you provide on computer servers in a controlled, secure environment, protected from unauthorized access, use or disclosure.
 When personal information (such as a credit card number) is transmitted to other websites, it is protected through the use of encryption, such as the Secure Socket Layer (SSL) protocol.